ansible/ansible-ai-connect-service/README.md

 To test the API with no authentication, you can empty out `REST_FRAMEWORK.DEFAULT_PERMISSION_CLASSES` in base.py.

+## Enabling postprocess with ARI

+You can enable postprocess with [Ansible Risk Insight (ARI)](https://github.com/ansible/ansible-risk-insight) for improving the completion output just by following these 2 steps below.

+1. Set the environment variable `ENABLE_ARI_POSTPROCESS` to True

+    ```bash
+    $ export ENABLE_ARI_POSTPROCESS=True
+    ```

+2. Prepare `rules` and `data` directory inside `ari/kb` directory.

+    `rules` should contain mutation rules for the postprocess, you can refer to [here](https://github.com/ansible/ari-metrics-for-wisdom/tree/main/rules) for some examples.

+    `data` should contain the backend data for ARI.
+We will host this data somewhere in the future, but currently this file must be placed manually if you want to enable the postprocess.

+    Once the files are ready, the `ari/kb` directory should look like this.

+    ```bash
+    ari/kb/
+    ├── data
+    │   ├── collections
+    │   └── indices
+    └── rules
+        ├── W001_module_name_metrics.py
+        ├── W002_module_key_metrics.py
+        ├── ...
+    ```

+Then you can build the django image or just run `make docker-compose`.

 ## Application metrics as a Prometheus-style endpoint

 We enabled the Prometheus endpoint to scrape the configuration and check the service status to build observability into the Wisdom service for monitoring and measuring its availability.